kcubero27/covid19-travel-requirements/README.md

 Copy `.env.dist` to `.env` then edit it with your account values.

+#### Amadeus account

+Create a new account in [Amadeus](https://developers.amadeus.com/).
+Once created, go to https://developers.amadeus.com/my-apps and create a new app.
+Later on, you'll be able to see the API Key and API Secret.

+#### Twilio account

+Create a new account in [Twilio](https://www.twilio.com/).
+Once it's been created, you'll be able to see the Account SID and Auth Token in your [dashboard](https://www.twilio.com/console).

+In order to make the app work, we need a phone number.
+For that, go to [Develop > Phone numbers > Manage > Active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/active?frameUrl=%2Fconsole%2Fphone-numbers%2Fincoming%3Fx-target-region%3Dus1), press on Buy a number, and fill in the form.
+After the submission of the form, press on the new phone created and fill in the section Messaging > A MESSAGE COMES IN and paste your ngrok http URL such as `http://dfb0-31-214-184-130.ngrok.io/sms` HTTP POST.

 ## Development

 Navigate to the project folder and run the following command in the terminal: